PyLops/pyproximal/joss/paper.md

 \end{equation}

 where $f$ and $g$ are possibly non-smooth convex functionals and $\mathbf{L}$ is a linear operator.
-A special case appearing in many scientific applications is represented by $f=1/2 \Vert y - \mathcal{A}(\mathbf{x})\Vert_2^2$.
+A special case appearing in many scientific applications is represented by $f=1/2 \Vert \mathbf{y} - \mathcal{A}(\mathbf{x})\Vert_2^2$.
 Here, $\mathcal{A}$ is a (possibly non-linear) modeling operator, describing the underlying physical process that links the unknown model vector $\mathbf{x}$ to the vector of observations $\mathbf{y}$.
-In this case, we usually refer to $g$ as the regularization term, where one or multiple terms are added to the data misfit term to promote certain features in the sought after solution and/or constraint the solution to fall within a given set of allowed vectors.
+In this case, we usually refer to $g$ as the regularizer, where one or multiple functions are added to the data misfit term to promote certain features in the sought after solution and/or constraint the solution to fall within a given set of allowed vectors.

-Independent on the algorithm used to optimize such an objective function, a common feature of all proximal algorithms is represented by the fact that one must be able to repeatedly evaluate the proximal operator of $f$ and/or $g$.
+A common feature of all proximal algorithms is represented by the fact that one must be able to repeatedly evaluate the proximal operator of $f$ and/or $g$.
 The proximal operator of a function $f$ is defined as

 \begin{equation}
 \label{eq:prox}